-Public Administrators have the opportunity to create and support new levels of engagement and collaboration within their organizations and communities.
+Public Administrators, in particular, have the opportunity to create and support new levels of engagement and collaboration within their organizations and communities.
 In these days of frequent change, with so many dark clouds and uncertainties in our future, sustainability offers a bright spot of hope for positive change.
-The MPA program is proud to be involved in bringing about sustainable positive change and transformation.
+The MPA program is proud to be involved in cutting edge projects and work designed to bring about sustainable positive change and transformation.